It was "all" for "nothing": sharp phase transitions for noiseless discrete channels: Proof of Corollary : Establishing the ``all"

 \section{Proof of Corollary \ref{cor:main}: Establishing the ``all"}

 \begin{proof} We apply Theorem \ref{thm:main}.
-We fix some $\epsilon>0$ and want to show that for if $n \geq (1+\epsilon)n^*$, \eqref{assum:no_sol} holds.
+We fix some $\epsilon>0$ and want to show that for if $n \geq (1+\epsilon)n^*$, \eqref{assum:no_sol} holds, which based on Proposition \ref{prop:postCounting}] implies the desired ``all" condition \eqref{mmse0}.
 We also assume without loss of generality that $n \leq C n^*$ for an absolute positive constant $C$, since the random variables $Z_{N, \delta}$ are decreasing in the stochastic order as functions of the samples size $n$.
 By assumption $p$ is a fixed constant in $(0,1)$ independent of $N$.
 Hence since $h(p)$ is a positive constant itself we conclude from the definition of $n^*$ that for all $n=\Theta(n^*)$ it also holds In particular, $n \rightarrow +\infty$ as $N \rightarrow +\infty$.

 Consider $n_1 $ the number of samples where $Y_i=1$ and notice that $n_1$ is distributed as a Binomial distribution $\mathrm{Bin}(n,p).$ We condition on the event that $\mathcal{F}=\{|n_1-np| \leq \sqrt{n} \log \log n \}.$ Standard large deviation theory on the Binomial distribution yields that since $p \in (0,1)$ and $n \rightarrow +\infty$, it holds $ \lim_N P(\mathcal{F})=1.$